nburakozgul/spotify-api-example/README.md

 ## How to run

-Create a project folder and a venv folder within:
+On project folder run this comment to create a venv folder:

 ### `python3 -m venv venv`